 (10) In addition to establishing ATV/UTV routes to connect ATV/UTV routes and trails as defined in Wis.
 Stat. § 23.33(1)(d), the Committee may establish routes for the purpose of connecting off-road trails established by private entities for the exclusive use of their members, their invitees, or other persons paying a fee for use of the trail.
 However, the use of the route along the roadway may not be limited to those persons approved by or paying a fee to the private entity.

+(11) Under Wis.
+Stat. ss.
+23.33(4)(d)3.b. and (11)(am)3., Sauk County authorizes the operation of ATVs/UTVs on State Trunk Highway bridges as shown on Sauk County’s Approved ATV/UTV Map Book

+In addition, all ATV/UTV operators must do the following:

+a.
+Cross the bridge in the most direct manner practicable and at a place where no obstruction prevents a quick and safe crossing.

+b.
+Stay as far to the right of the roadway or shoulder as practicable.

+c.
+Stop the vehicle prior to the crossing.

+d.
+Yield the right-of-way to other vehicles, pedestrians, and electric personal assistive mobility devices using the roadway or shoulder.

+e.
+Exit the highway as quickly and safely as practicable after crossing the bridge.

 15.005 Application process for ATV/UTV routes.
 (1) Anyone requesting an ATV/UTV route designation shall complete an application on a form prescribed by the highway commissioner in compliance with this ordinance, the Wisconsin Statute and Administrative Code, and file the complete application with the highway department.